Answer:

 The first step in the trademark application process is searching for your business name on the USPTO electronic records.
 The system is called the Trademark Electronic Search System (TESS).

+Running a trademark search on the USPTO website is free.
+You only need to open the site and follow the steps provided.
 The system allows you to check for your name and other similar names with a federal trademark in the same category as your business.
+Check if your desired business name already has an existing trademark to save yourself from unnecessary trademark legal battles.

 Step 2: Preparing Your Application To Apply for Protection of Your Intellectual Property